School of Social Work

 SWRK 3700 - Research Methods for a Diverse Society

-Credit(s): 3 Credits
+3 Credits

 This course is designed to provide students with foundational knowledge and skills necessary to conduct real world research with multiple populations in different settings.
 Special emphasis will be given to both rigorous research on a range of social and psychological adversities (including violence, poverty, disability, racism, sexism, and heterosexism) and feasible evaluation of policy and practice to alleviate these adversities in a variety of fields (social work, healthcare, education, and community mental health).
-We will focus on conducting ethical and culturally sensitive research on a variety of vulnerable populations in the United States.
+The course will focus on conducting ethical and culturally sensitive research on a variety of vulnerable populations in the United States.

 Prerequisite(s): Minimum Earned Credits of 60